redox-os/website/content/news/rsoc-dwrr.md

 # TL;DR

 We have replaced the legacy Round Robin scheduler with a Deficit Weighted Round Robin scheduler.
-Due to this, we finally have a way of assigning different priorities to our CPU contexts.
+Due to this, we finally have a way of assigning different priorities to our Process contexts.
 When running under light load, you may not notice any difference, but under heavy load the new scheduler outperforms the old one (eg. ~150 FPS gain in the `pixelcannon` 3D Redox demo, and ~1.5x gain in operations/sec for CPU bound tasks and a similar improvement in responsiveness too (measured through [schedrs](https://gitlab.redox-os.org/akshitgaur2005/schedrs)))

 # Round Robin Scheduler